 The Merino Knit Cap is made in Kathmandu, the capital of Nepal, and gateway to the Himalayas.

 In Nepal, there is more in-home manufacturing than there are production lines in factories.
 In-home manufacturing is a major source of income for many housewives.
 Group leaders assemble at the collaborative and receive instructions on production.
 Then, they return to their respective villages and fan out the actual knitting to housewives in their own communities.

 The Merino Knit Cap used 100% New Zealand Merino wool, but hand-spun with a rustic Kathmandu spindle, hand-dyed, and hand-knitted by many hands working together to produce each cap.

-Our Merino knit Caps are hand-knitted Nepal and are very soft and comfortable to wear.
-However, the soft knit fabric is likely to shrink and be felted.
+Our Merino Knit Caps are hand-knitted in Nepal and are very soft and comfortable to wear.
+However, the soft knit fabric is prone to shrink and be felted.
 We recommend hand-washing to keep its fluffy texture.
 Please read the following Care Instructions for washing and storage.